tstatler/doctools/guides/node/samples/multichatroom/README.md

   * `login.ejs`: presents the application login
   * `signup.ejs`: presents the account sign-up form

-For the `chatroom.ejs` file, you need to replace `http://localhost:8080` on line 10 with your service's actual URL after you have published or ran it once.

 All view files reside in `views` directory in the application's project directory.

 **/views/chatroom.ejs**